 James has almost 40 years of experience as a sustainable tourism planner, marketer, educator and trainer in 38 countries across Asia/South Pacific, the Americas and Africa/Indian Ocean.
 He has specialized in ecotourism; coastal, rural and aboriginal cultural tourism; health and wellness tourism; and heritage, spiritual, educational and adventure travel.
 James has managed more than 420 national, regional and community tourism projects (business plans, market research, training programs, etc).
 He has prepared over 130 national, provincial and regional sustainable tourism master plans, developed international grading standards and certification programs, prepared investment, marketing and e-marketing competitiveness strategies as well as social, economic and environmental impact assessments, green management strategies and resort and ecolodge planning and construction.
 His tourism planning workshops have been attended by more than 8,000 participants worldwide.
 He is considered an international expert in several areas, including the development of cross-border regional tourism strategies, such as the Northeast Asia Multi-destination Tourism Strategy, including Northeast China, Mongolia, far east Russia, North Korea, South Korea and Japan as well as, most recently, the Cooperative Tourism Strategy for the islands of the Indian Ocean.

 Robin Mason is a sustainable tourism specialist based outside Washington, D.C. with expertise in building alliances between the public and private sectors, community-based tourism, destination management, and tourism product development.
 She has over 20 years of experience working with USAID, World Bank, and local governments in developing tourism strategies, tourism clusters, value chain analyses, and in implementing tourism plans.
 Mason forged a worldwide public-private partnership for USAID's Global Development Alliance Office, carried out tourism sector analyses in Mozambique, and worked with the Istanbul government on tourism improvement.
 She was part of CREST's team for UNEP's SIFT Network project.
-Mason holds a Master's degree in International Development from American University and is completing a tourism administration degree from The George Washington University.
+Mason holds a Master of Arts in International Development from American University and a Master of Tourism Administration from The George Washington University.

 David Michelmore, Director of the Consultancy for Conservation, is a specialist in the sustainable development, management and conservation of heritage sites.
 His work in 37 countries in the Middle East, Europe, Central Asia and the Asia-Pacific has involved implementing UNESCO projects and activities in 17 of these countries.
 Michelmore has extensive experience in training, capacity building and working with local communities on the sustainable development of heritage tourism assets, having developed manuals for tourism development and conservation of historic towns in Asia on behalf of the UNESCO Principal Regional Office for Asia and the Pacific in Bangkok.
 He has key experience in fundraising for tourism development and has organized three international donors' conferences on behalf of UNESCO and UNDP.
 His work partnering local authorities has involved the implementation of tourism development projects in China, Nepal and Turkey.
 Since 2005, his work has concentrated on the Middle East (Iraq - Kurdistan, Jordan, Saudi Arabia and Syria) and South-East Europe, and has included the design of innovative tools for tourism development in Damascus and Istanbul.
 Michelmore has worked in Iraq since 2004 and has been a full-time resident since 2009, implementing tourism-related projects in Erbil and Sulaymaniyah.